NewbranLTD/gulp-server-io/README.md

 });
 ```

-Remember, if you are using a proxy server (i.e. Nginx) then your
-host will change.
-As long as your are calling relative path in your code.
-Then there is nothing need to change.
-Because if you are using the stock option: `http://localhost:8000` and your domain name is `http://example.com` it will always callback back to itself like the server code is under the same location.
+Please, note if in your code are all using relative path, then when you deploy your app.
+It will just work out of the box.
+For example, during development your host is `http://localhost:8000` and, your production domain name is `http://example.com`

+If you hard coded your domain name in your code, then you need to change it.
+But calling it using the relative path will guarantee
+your project can be move however you like.

 ## Mock data api